Reporting Climate Change Risk

 With the risks of climate change-related externalities explicitly acknowledged, management is in a position to anticipate, plan for, and manage the risk (physical, policy, regulatory or otherwise).
 One way to mitigate these risks is by placing a price on carbon emissions, usually expressed in dollars (or whatever the relevant currency) per metric ton (tonne) of emissions.
 Carbon markets have been established at different scales throughtout the world, but companies are increasingly utilizing an internal cost to reduce risks and spur carbon reductions.

 To Read Now

-- For a good synopsis of different types and examples of carbon pricing, read "Companies are moving faster than many governments on carbon pricing" by the Economist from January of 2018.
+- For a good synopsis of different types and examples of carbon pricing, read "Companies are moving faster than many governments on carbon pricing" by the Economist.
 (You may have to register for a free account to see the article.)
 If you cannot access the full article, the key content is quoted below.

 From the Economist article:

 "Of the 6,100-odd firms which report climate-related data to CDP, a British watchdog, 607 now claim to use “internal carbon prices”.
 The number has quadrupled since CDP first began posing the query in its annual questionnaire three years ago.
 Another 782 companies say they will introduce similar measures within two years...